-In the event of an impact, if the communication network remains intact, and the power remains intact, depending on the nature of the event, the ORC will determine whether to have the Enhanced Accident Response System perform the following functions:
+Your vehicle is equipped with a Fuel Cut Off safety switch.
+In the event of an accident, if the communication network remains intact, and the power remains intact, depending on the nature of the event, the Fuel Cut Off Switch may perform the following functions:

-- Cut off fuel to the engine. - Flash hazard lights as long as the battery has power or until the ignition switch is turned to the "OFF" position. - Turn on the interior lights, which remain on as long as the battery has power or until the ignition switch is turned to the "OFF" position. - Unlock the doors automatically.
+- Cut off fuel to the engine and turn off the engine. - Flash hazard lights as long as the battery has power or until the hazard light button is pushed.
+The hazard lights can be deactivated by pushing the hazard light button. - Turn on the interior lights, which remain on as long as the battery has power.

+• Unlock the power door locks.